 2. Your life and relationships may be put into the public forum for discussion or “spiritual development.”

-I am not kidding when I say that one employer I worked for suggested having an all-staff Bible study about homosexuality, to allow people to ‘air’ and ‘grapple with’ their views on the matter, before suggesting that this could be a good opportunity for me to come out.
-I sought specific legal advice on this matter and the idea was soon canned.
-The advice I received as that if I was being targeted at work, then I could legally take the day off and still be paid in the event that this Bible study went ahead.
-I’m glad to say that these events are not common, but it was quite upsetting at the time.
-Getting out of the system before the plebiscite occurred was a God-send.
+I am not kidding when I say that I have heard of and experienced staff development days about homosexuality, to allow people to ‘air’ and ‘grapple with’ their views on the matter, before suggesting that this could be a good opportunity for people to come out.
+I’m glad to say that these events are not common, but it is quite upsetting to hear about.

 3. Social and professional engagement is limited when diversity and inclusion are not done well.

-You may end up working in a school that prides itself on “community”, which can be a thinly-veiled word to describe unprofessional online connections between staff and clients/parents.
+You may end up working in a school that prides itself on “community.”
 However, if your personal life is deemed as “controversial”, you will be summarily excluded from this engagement.
-For some, this may be a blessing, but it can definitely put you on the periphery in an institution where this is the normal way of working.
-I have personally had my online commenting privileges monitored and there was a time when I felt I couldn’t even comment on articles related to gay rights, let alone publish a book about it myself.
+For some, this may be a blessing, but it can definitely put you on the periphery in institutions where success relies on engagement.
+I have personally felt that there was a time when I felt I couldn’t even comment on articles related to gay rights online, let alone publish a book about it myself.
 Everyone weighs up their own contributions, but I could not live like that.

 If you are feeling excluded or discriminated against, there is support out there.
 This resource has a range of liaison services and legal advice that you can access, I have personally accessed a few of these at times when the Independent Education Union could no longer assist me due to the complexity of my case.
 Moving into the public sector provided me with more protections, but this isn’t always possible for everyone.